Liu Wen (model): 2005–2008: Early career

+2009–2013: Rise to prominence

 In 2009, Liu became the first woman of Chinese descent to walk in the Victoria's Secret Fashion Show.
 Liu also participated in the 2010-2012 shows.
 She returned to the Victoria's Secret runway again in 2016, 2017, and 2018.
+In the same year Liu worked with top brands such as Calvin Klein, Roberto Cavalli, Alexander Wang, Dolce&Gabbana, Oscar de la Renta and she also appeared on the cover of Vogue Germany, Spain, Italia and America.
+Liu was the first Chinese model to appear on the cover of Vogue USA.

+In 2010, Liu worked with Fendi, Salvatore Ferragamo and Givenchy.
+For the Spring/Summer 2011, Liu walked 48 shows held in Milan, New York and Paris.
 In April 2010, it was announced that Liu along with Constance Jablonski and Joan Smalls would help to represent the cosmetics company Estée Lauder.
 In March 2012, The New York Times featured Liu Wen on the cover and in the main feature for their Style "T" Magazine's Travel Issue, and she was dubbed "China’s first bona fide supermodel".
 In the same year, she attended the Cannes Film Festival for the first time.
 In Spring 2013, Liu Wen was dubbed one of "The New Icons" by H&M for her widely admired street-style.

-In 2013 she also became the first Asian to be in the top five on Forbes' list of the world's highest-paid models, as number 5.
+In 2013, she also became the first Asian to make the Forbes list of the world's highest-paid models, as number 5.
 She repeated the feat in 2014, with her salary rising from $4.3 million the previous year to $7 million.
-Also in 2013, Liu gained a rank of #3 on the Top 50 Models Women List by Models.com.
+Also in 2013, Liu ranked third on the Models.com Top 50 Models Women List.
 She is the highest-ranked model of Asian descent in history.
 In July 2014, Models.com elevated her to the status of "New Supermodel", the first Asian model to ever receive that honor.
 She remains on that list as of February 2015.